I’m a web developer but I don’t code most websites anymore— instead I just use Squarespace.

 What Is Squarespace?

-Squarespace is a drag and drop website builder that includes everything for a website in one package— including hosting.
+Squarespace is a drag and drop website builder that includes all the functionality you’d need for website building in one package— including hosting.

 Including hosting makes website builders like Squarespace different from a content management system (CMS) like Wordpress (which need to be installed on a host).